GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 dht.py – takes temperature and humidity measurements, writes them to the logs, and sends alert emails if measurements are outside the desired range.

 dhtdata.xlsx – spreadsheet that collects the temp and hum data.
-Can be uploaded to Google Drive through quickstart.py.
+Can be uploaded to Google Drive through quickstart.py. * Currently not using due to very slow write times.

+dht.db - a SQLite database that replaces dhtdata.xlsx.
+Perfoms the same recording of temperature, humidity and timestamp.

 sprinkleron.py & sprinkleroff.py – examples of controlling the 5v DC relays to turn things on and off.
 They are separated into and on and off scripts so that they may be scheduled through the crontab without having to use over complicated python scripts or by using time.sleep() to put the computer to sleep for extended periods.